 - i Except as provided for by Section 94C(2) and pursuant to Section 94D of the Act, all applications for controlled activities will be considered without public notification or the need to obtain the written approval of or serve notice on affected persons and will be assessed according to matters the Council has reserved control over in the Plan. - ii Except as provided for by Section 94C (2) and pursuant to Section 94D of the Act, the following restricted discretionary activities will be considered without public notification or the need to obtain the written approval of or serve notice on affected persons.
-The Council will restrict the exercise of its discretion for those matters specified in the Plan for each particular activity:
+The Council will restrict the exercise of its discretion for those matters specified in the Plan for each particular activity: - (a) All applications for (restricted discretionary) non-residential buildings (pursuant to Rule 12.26.4.2 (7)), provided they are in accordance with an approved ODP. - (b) All applications for Outline Development Plans or Comprehensive Development Plans in this subzone. - (c) All applications for multi unit developments in the MDR subzone or on sites approved through an Outline Development Plan resource consent.

-- (a) All applications for (restricted discretionary) non-residential buildings (pursuant to Rule 12.26.4.2 (7)), provided they are in accordance with an approved ODP. - (b) All restricted discretionary applications for Outline Development Plans or Comprehensive Development Plans in this subzone; except as specifically provided for in 12.26.4.8(iii)(b) below. - Note: If the Outline Development Plan or Comprehensive Development Plan is non complying due to the fact it is not in accordance with the Structure Plan (refer Rule 12.26.3.1 (8),for example) then it may be notified. - (c) All applications for multi unit developments in the MDR subzone or on sites approved through an Outline Development Plan resource consent. - (d) Applications for the exercise of the Council's discretion in respect of the following Performance Standards: - (i) Outdoor Living Space; - iii Except as provided for by Section 94C (2) and pursuant to Section 94D of the Act, the following restricted discretionary activities will be considered without public notification.
+- (d) Applications for the exercise of the Council's discretion in respect of the following Performance Standards: - (i) Outdoor Living Space; - iii Except as provided for by Section 94C (2) and pursuant to Section 94D of the Act, the following restricted discretionary activities will be considered without public notification.
 Service of notice will not be required if all persons who may be adversely affected have given their written approval.
-The Council will restrict the exercise of its discretion for those matters specified in the Plan for each particular activity. - (a) Internal setbacks - (b) All restricted discretionary applications for Outline Development Plans or Comprehensive Development Plans which adjoin land beyond the Three Parks Zone or which propose that a collector or arterial road connect to adjoining land (including roads) beyond the Three Parks Zone, in respect of utilities, servicing, roading, and intersection design.

-12.26.5 Tourism and Community Facilities Subzone - Rules
+The Council will restrict the exercise of its discretion for those matters specified in the Plan for each particular activity. - (a) Internal setbacks - 12.26.5 Tourism and Community Facilities Subzone -Rules - 12.26.5.1 Purpose

-12.26.5.1 Purpose